 Procedures for Requesting Academic Accommodations

-Students must request accommodations so that Disability Services is afforded a reasonable amount of time to review and evaluate the request and provide the necessary accommodations.
-See Information on Specific Accommodations for details on alternative exams, materials in alternative format, and instructional modification.
-If difficulties arise in obtaining accommodations or there are concerns related to this process, it is the student's responsibility to contact Disability Services and the relevant faculty member/instructor immediately.
+Students must request accommodations so that Disability and Access Services is afforded a reasonable amount of time to review and evaluate the request and provide the necessary accommodations.
+See Information on Specific Accommodations for details on alternative exams, materials in alternative formats, and instructional modification.
+If difficulties arise in obtaining accommodations or there are concerns related to this process, it is the student's responsibility to contact Disability and Access Services and the relevant faculty member/instructor immediately.

 Requesting Academic Accommodations

-Accommodations may include, but are not limited to: additional time on exams; and accessing the exam through an alternative medium; note takers in class; and materials in an alternative format.
+Accommodations may include, but are not limited to: additional time on exams, accessing the exam through an alternative medium, note takers in class, and materials in an alternative format.

-- Students must provide Disability Services staff with documentation that a) identifies the disability and its functional limitations and b) specifies the requested accommodation(s).
+- Students must provide Disability and Access Services staff with documentation that a) identifies the disability and its functional limitations and b) specifies the requested accommodation(s).

-- The student must make an appointment with Disability Services staff to review the documentation provided and assist in determining appropriate accommodations.
+- The student must make an appointment with Disability and Access Services staff to review the documentation provided and assist in determining appropriate accommodations.
 At that time, the student must complete a Reasonable Accommodation Request Form, which is required to begin receiving accommodations.
-Disability Services will provide assistance in completing forms if requested.
+Disability and Access Services will provide assistance in completing forms if requested.

-- Disability Services will prepare an accommodation letter outlining the accommodations for which the student has been approved.
+- Disability and Access Services will prepare an accommodation letter outlining the accommodations for which the student has been approved.
 The letters are prepared for specified faculty members/instructors who have been identified by the student.
 This letter will be based on the student's documentation and completed Reasonable Accommodation Request Form.
-Disability Services has identified an individual within each academic department who serves as a logistical coordinator/Disability Services liaison, assisting students and faculty with the implementation of accommodations.
-The student will receive an additional accommodation letter for the Department Logistical Coordinator for each course s/he has indicated on the Accommodation Form.
+Disability and Access Services has identified an individual within each academic department who serves as a logistical coordinator/Disability and Access Services liaison; assisting students and faculty with the implementation of accommodations.
+The student will receive an additional accommodation letter for the Department Logistical Coordinator for each course they have indicated on the Accommodation Request Form.

 - The student must make an appointment with each faculty member/instructor during office hours to provide them with the accommodation letter and discuss their accommodation needs.
 Students are strongly encouraged to interact directly with faculty/instructor regarding their accommodation needs.
 Additionally, the student must deliver an accommodation letter to the Department Logistical Coordinator.

-- If issues or problems arise during the planning stages of providing accommodations, the student and faculty member/logistical coordinator must contact the Disability Services staff immediately to resolve the problem.
-Disability Services will monitor the process by contacting the student and logistical coordinator approximately two weeks after pick-up of the accommodation letters.
+- If issues or problems arise during the planning stages of providing accommodations, the student and faculty member/logistical coordinator must contact the Disability and Access Services staff immediately to resolve the problem.
+Disability and Access Services will monitor the process by contacting the student and logistical coordinator approximately two weeks after pick-up of the accommodation letters.
 The message will:

 - A) Remind the student of the process.

-- B) Request that the student clearly identify who is arranging the logistics of the accommodations (i.e. the instructor, the department, or the Disability Services).
+- B) Request that the student clearly identify who is arranging the logistics of the accommodations (i.e. the instructor, the department, or Disability and Access Services).

-- C) Request that the student alert Disability Services to any problems s/he is experiencing in accessing accommodations.
+- C) Request that the student alert Disability and Access Services to any problems they are experiencing in accessing accommodations.

 - D) Remind the student to address the issue of exam accommodations with the faculty member and logistical coordinator at least two weeks in advance of each test.

 - Students must follow all accommodation procedures in order to acquire auxiliary aids and academic adjustments.
-The staff of Disability Services is available to explain the procedures and assist students as needed.
+The staff of Disability and Access Services is available to explain the procedures and assist students as needed.

-- If at any time students feel their accommodation requests are not being fulfilled properly, the student should notify Disability Services immediately.
+- If at any time students feel their accommodation requests are not being fulfilled properly, the student should notify Disability and Access Services immediately.
 If necessary, students may also file formal complaints.
-Copies of the Complaint Procedure, are available at Disability Services in 5-104.
+Copies of the Complaint Procedure are available through the Disability and Access Services website.

-- What Disability Services does not directly provide - Disability Services will make every reasonable effort to fulfill accommodation requests made by students, as well as direct students to appropriate resources and services on and off the MIT Campus.
+- What Disability and Access Services does not directly provide: Disability and Access Services will make every reasonable effort to fulfill accommodation requests made by students, as well as direct students to appropriate resources and services on and off the MIT Campus.
 However, instances may arise when certain accommodation requests cannot be fulfilled due to their nature.
 For example, the Institute generally will not provide untimed exams, personal attendants, individually prescribed devices, typists, readers or tutors for personal use or study (beyond the Institute's program), or other devices or services of a personal nature.

-- It is the student's responsibility to address the issue of exam accommodations with his/her faculty members two weeks before each exam date.
+- It is the student's responsibility to address the issue of exam accommodations with their faculty members two weeks before each exam date.

-- It is the responsibility of the student to verify, after discussions with faculty/instructor, whether the faculty member/instructor, department, or Disability Services will be providing requested exam accommodations.
+- It is the responsibility of the student to verify, after discussions with faculty/instructor, whether the faculty member/instructor, department, or Disability and Access Services will be providing requested exam accommodations.

 - The established procedure for exam accommodations is for the faculty member/instructor to arrange exams within the academic department in order to monitor the quality and fairness of the test accommodations.
 This may include arranging for a private room or the coordination of a proctor, reader, or scribe.

-- If the faculty member/instructor or department are unable to provide all or part of the requested accommodation, the student must inform Disability Services immediately that the department is unable to fulfill the request.
+- If the faculty member/instructor and department are unable to provide all or part of the requested accommodation, the student must immediately inform Disability and Access Services that the department is unable to fulfill the request.
 The requested exam accommodation must reflect the agreed upon accommodation as outlined in the Accommodation Letter given to the faculty.
-Disability Services will work with the student and the department to arrange the exam accommodations.
-The student must communicate with Disability Services and the department in order to arrange the details of the exam logistics.
+Disability and Access Services will assist the student and the department in arranging the exam accommodations.
+The student must communicate with Disability and Access Services and the department in order to arrange the details of the exam logistics.

 - Prior to the exam date, the student requesting the exam accommodations should confirm all arrangements for the exam with the responsible party(s).
 This is essential for preventing a misunderstanding which could compromise receiving requested exam accommodations.

-- MIT Disability Services employs a peer note taking system.
-The Disability Services accommodation letter, delivered by the student, through written notification, will inform the instructor that a student may need assistance in selecting a note taker.
+- MIT Disability and Access Services employs a peer note taking system.
+The Disability and Access Services accommodation letter, delivered by the student, through written notification, will inform the instructor that a student may need assistance in selecting a note taker.

-- Disability Services can assist the student by providing tips on selecting an appropriate note taker.
+- Disability and Access Services can assist the student by providing tips on selecting an appropriate note taker.
 However, it is the student's responsibility to monitor note takers for accuracy and timely delivery of notes.
-Any discrepancies should be reported to Disability Services immediately.
-If a student needs assistance in this process, s/he should feel free to contact Disability Services.
+Any discrepancies should be reported to Disability and Access Services immediately.
+If a student needs assistance in this process, they should feel free to contact Disability and Access Services.

-- It is mandatory that students using note takers attend class.
+- It is mandatory that students using note takers to be in attendance of classes.
 Note takers are not a substitution for the student's attendance.
-If a student is unable to attend class for an extended period of time, the note taker as well as Disability Services must be notified.
+If a student is unable to attend class for an extended period of time, the note taker as well as Disability and Access Services must be notified.
 Failure to do so may result in losing note taking privileges as a person with a disability who can't attend classes (even occasionally) may not be otherwise qualified to take the class